🔼The name Tiras: Summary

 Fuerst's Hebrew & Chaldee lexicon to the Old Testament points out the unused root thrs and that (back to Klein's Etymological dictionary of the Hebrew Language) means to separate priestly dues; to contribute, donate; having to do with separation, consecration.

-Perhaps the name is a construct of the letter taw plus a derivation of any of the two roots רסס (rasas):
+Perhaps the name is a construct of the letter taw plus a derivation of the verb רסס (rasas):

 This way the name Tiras may mean Fragmentizer or Moisturizer.